makrai/notes/qiu2003-pretrained-nlp-survey.md

 #### Sentence Order Prediction (SOP).
 To better model intersentence coherence,

 * ALBERT [86] replaces the NSP loss with sentence order prediction (SOP)
-  * conjectured in Lan+ [86], NSP conflates topic prediction and coherence prediction in a single task
+  * NSP conflates topic prediction and coherence prediction in a single task, conjectured in Lan+ [86]
   * topic prediction is easier to learn compared to coherence prediction
   * SOP uses ... consecutive segments but with their order swapped as negative
   * consistently outperforms BERT on various downstream tasks